shieldgenerator7/DnD-Stories/Library/Conditions_DC20_Rework.md

 # Stunned X

-Your current and maximum AP is reduced by X. While you’re Stunned 4 or higher, you are subjected to the following effects:
+Your current and maximum AP is reduced by X, minimum 0.
+If you have 0 maximum AP, you are also Incapacitated.

--   You’re Incapacitated.

 # Surprised

-Your current and maximum AP is reduced by 2.
+You are Stunned 2.

 # Taunted Y